Fran Bennett - Existential Dip Psychotherapy & Counselling MBACP (Accred), UKRCP

 Areas of counselling I deal with

-I now charge between £35 - £50 for 50 minutes.
-I will take personal financial circumstances into account for students and low income.
-Costing and availability may dictate when and where we would meet.
+Further sessions are £60 for 50 minutes.
+I will take personal financial circumstances into account and offer concessions for students and those retired or on a low income.

 To make an appointment for Counselling, CBT or Psychotherapy, or for immediate help, please phone me, or you can contact me via my website at www.counselling-in-brighton.co.uk.